MatthiasHoldorf/readability-analysis-tool-documentation/README.md

 Attribute | Description
 ------------ | -------------
 Anomaly Name | SentencesStartWithSameWord
-Description | Sentences that start with the same word are similiar to an enumeration and hinder the reading flow.
+Description | Sentences that start with the same word are similar  to an enumeration and hinder the reading flow.
 Severity | Minor
 Entity | Word
 Threshold | 2 matches in successive sentence (configurable)